 Property Name No. of PB Plan Vs Actual Status At End of Plan Year RAD?
-Description of Project Gateway at Millbrae (Formerly known as Bayshore Affordable) 18 18 Committed No Bayshore affordable is an 80-unit new construction development in Millbrae, CA. HACSM has committed 18 HUD-VASH vouchers to the project.
-The project owner is in the process of securing funding in hope of beginning construction in 2021.
+Description of Project Firehouse Square 33 33 Committed No Firehouse Square is a 66-unit new construction development in Belmont, CA. HACSM has committed 33 Section 8 PBVs to the project.
+HACSCM opened the Project's Waiting List in March 2022 and closed in May 2022 in anticipation of the Project's completion in October 2022.
+Gateway at Millbrae 18 18 Committed No Bayshore affordable is an 80-unit new construction development in Millbrae, CA. HACSM has committed 18 HUD-VASH vouchers to the project.
+The construction is expected to complete in September 2022.
 Grand & Linden Family Apts.
-55 55 Committed No Grand & Linden Family Apts is an 84-unit new construction development in So.
+55 55 Committed No Grand & Linden Family Apartments is an 84-unit new construction development in So.
 San Francisco, CA. HACSM has committed 55 Section 8 PBVs to the project.
 13 of the 55 PBV units will serve people with disabilities who require supportive services in order to maintain housing.
+Construction is underway and is expected to complete in early 2023.
+Kiku Crossing (formerly known as Downtown San Mateo Opportunity Sites) 80 80 Committed No Downtown San Mateo Opportunity Sites is a 234-unit new construction development in San Mateo, CA. HACSM has committed 80 Section 8 PBVs to the project.
+Construction is underway.

-The project is in the entitlement process with the City.
-Light Tree Apartments 89 89 Leased/Issued No Light Tree Apartments is a 185-unit rehabilitation and new construction development in E. Palo Alto, CA. HACSM has committed 89 Section 8 PBVs to the project.
+Property Name No. of PB Plan Vs Actual Status At End of Plan Year RAD?
+Description of Project Light Tree Apartments 89 89 Committed No Light Tree Apartments is a 185-unit rehabilitation and new construction development in E. Palo Alto, CA. HACSM has committed 89 Section 8 PBVs to the project.
 All 89 PBV units are in the "new construction" section of the development.
-The new construction phase of the project is expected to begin in 2020.
+HACSCM opened the Project's Waiting List in March 2022 and closed in May 2022 in anticipation of the Project's completion in October 2022.
 Middlefield Junction 44 44 Committed No Middlefield Junction is a 179-unit new construction development in Redwood City, CA. HACSM has committed 44 Section 8 PBVs to the project.
 20 of the 44 PBV units will serve people with disabilities who require supportive services in order to maintain housing.
-The project is in the entitlement process with the City.
+The project is in the process of securing financing.
+433 433 Planned/A Actual To otal Vouchers Newly Project-Based